otaviodecampos/gulp-context/readme.md

 ## Description

-A tool to organize the structure of gulp tasks by context.
+Organize the structure of gulp tasks by context.
 Provides sorting tasks, separation of files and folders, and fully configurable and customizable.

 ## Dependencies